dio.stesso

 When I'm not teaching machines to follow instructions, I write for people instead — usually small ones.
 A field guide to Formula One.
 A first book of grammar.
 And a three-part children's series on artificial intelligence, one age bracket at a time.

 There used to be a joke here about never finding a publisher.
 Then one found me.
-The books are out — paperback, Kindle, and Google Play — which makes the buy links suddenly, alarmingly, real.
-The grammar book stays free, on principle.
-Everything else costs about a coffee.
+All five are out on Google Play — which makes the buy links suddenly, alarmingly, real.
+Each costs about a coffee, which feels like a fair trade for a year of arguing with commas.

 If you have a strange idea, a useful correction, or a question that doesn't fit neatly into a category — the best conversations usually start that way.